David Multon Trophy: BZAV – LANDSCAPES

 · Prints can be submitted in any medium, and as large as you want.
 Note 500mmx400mm is not the max for this competition.
 For clarification 2D or 3D mounts and images are allowed.
 Mounts can be of any material limited only by your creativity.

-· PDIs must conform to DCC PhotoEntry/Projection requirements.
+• PDIs as well as PDIs for PRINTS must conform to DCC PhotoEntry/Projection requirements.

 NOTE - If accompanied by a music soundtrack this needs to be licenced music.

-Send up to 3 minutes of video, and up to 3 minutes of AV by WeTransfer to dcccomps@yahoo.com
+5. Send up to 3 minutes of video, and up to 3 minutes of AV by WeTransfer to dcccomps@yahoo.com Ensuring you include your name and title of the AV Video.

 1) REQUIREMENT FOR SET SUBJECT "LANDSCAPES"